The Sky-Watcher ProED 100mm Doublet APO Refractor telescope is a serious model for both astrophotography and visual observing.

 This telescope’s key selling point is its fantastic optical quality.

 At 4″, it’s not the biggest aperture scope for collecting light but what it does gather is shown in exquisite detail.

 It might not present the widest views of the sky, but it still delivers amazing deep space viewing with stunning brightness and accuracy.
 The Doublet APO lens keeps the fine details of these stellar objects in sharp relief, which is the most important part of enjoying them.

 Being a medium speed telescope, it also delivers razor-sharp lunar and planetary detail with only the merest hint of chromatic aberration at the edge of the bright lunar surface.

 We’ve been hard-pushed to find anyone who has used this telescope with a bad word to say about it.
 Sure, it’s a big price, but it delivers the views that will last a lifetime.

-One of the main reasons backyard astronomer buy the Black Diamond 100 ED is for its excellent quality astroimaging.
+One of the main reasons backyard astronomers buy the EvoStar 100 ED is for its excellent quality astroimaging.
 The Sky-Watcher delivers crisp, clear images free of distortion.